dracoventions/TWCManager/docs/README.md

 ## Frequently Asked Questions

+### How many units can be set up in this fashion?

+The TWC Load Balancing protocol allows for up to four units within a group.
+As we are occupying one of the TWC Load Balancing unit IDs in order to provide the Master control of the charger group, there may be a total of three other units connected.
+When connecting additional units, they should be chained from the unused (In or Out) RS-485 terminals of the unit that is currently connected to TWCManager, which will allow all (up to) three of the units to be managed by one TWCManager instance.

-### My TWC is showing a red light blinking on the front of the unit.
+### What can I do if my TWC is showing a red light blinking on the front of the unit?

 This is because it has identified an error.
 If this occurred after starting the TWCManager.py script, it is highly likely that it has been caused by the TWCManager script.